 Even if you are covered for the losses you have suffered, insurance companies are sometimes reluctant to pay out.
 Worse, some insurance companies resort to underhanded—if not outright illegal—tricks to discredit your claim.
 They may not investigate your claim properly or they may drag their feet about accepting your claim so that they can avoid paying what you deserve.

 The Law Offices of Anidjar & Levine understand how devastating it is to deal with the aftermath of any disaster, natural or manmade.
 We can fight for the money you deserve while you focus on rebuilding your home and your life.
-Contact us at 1-800-747-3733.
+Contact us.
 You will pay us nothing until you get your money.

 What Your Insurance Policy May Cover